GPT-Laboratory/SLR-automation/README.md

 # Flask and React Project

 This project combines a Flask backend with a React frontend to create a web application for generating and summarizing research-related content.
-Mainly based on open AI and scopus api.

 ## Getting Started